 - VEGGIES: In the same pan, add veggies and garlic and another swish of oil.
 Stir fry over medium high heat until tender-crisp.

 The tofu takes a while to crisp up, so be patient!
 I think I sautéed mine for about 15 minutes to get a nice crispy exterior.
+Check out this post for more tofu deets.

 My vegetable mix included red peppers, mushrooms, zucchini, bok choy, and pea pods.
 Broccoli would also be yummy.